Last week’s blog highlighted some recent research about the most important factor when it comes to passing our faith and values on to our children…

 For example, what is a “warm” relationship with your child?
 What does it look like?
 How can you tell if you have one?

-I was talking with another dad on our staff about this, and our discussion led to questions like, What’s the atmosphere when you’re together?
+It’s good to ask questions like, What’s the atmosphere when you’re together?
 Are you approachable as a dad?
 Is there a general feeling of easiness and acceptance, or tension and distance?

 All relationships go through seasons where we feel more distant or more comfortable being together.
-But I think you probably know the overriding mood between you and your kids.
+But you probably know the overriding mood between you and your kids.

-I think this is a real challenge for dads—based on my own experiences as a father and conversations I’ve had with other guys.
+This is a real challenge for dads.
 We too easily get caught up in the daily schedule and the challenges of life, or we get distracted by our gadgets, or there’s some other factor that makes us impatient or snippy with our kids.
 Or we get into negative patterns that we don’t think we can change, and so we settle in and just get through the days.
 If our children aren’t getting our very best, well at least we’re providing the basic things they need.

 That’s understandable, but it isn’t our best as fathers, and it isn’t ideal for children as they go through life.
 They need us to be fully engaged, creating the kind of bond that gives them confidence and security.
 They don’t need to be worrying with questions like, What’s up with Dad?
 Or, Why can’t I ever do enough to please him?

 So, how do we create the kind of warmth that brings the other great benefits?
-Every relationship is different, and I’d be foolish if I said there was a four-step formula.
-But I also want to share what seems to work for me, and I hope these will be helpful for you:
+Every relationship is different, and there’s no four-step formula.
+But these tips should be helpful for you:

 – Make your kids a high priority, and let it show.
-I know you love your kids, but I also know they can tell when you’d rather be doing something besides hanging out with them.
+You love your kids, but they can tell when you’d rather be doing something besides hanging out with them.